 All the cables to be connected to the burner are fed through the grommets.
+See figure on the right.

 The use of the cable grommets can take various forms.

 By way of example we indicate the following mode (according to UL795):